ververica/jupyter-vvp/vvp-magics/README.md

 http://127.0.0.1:8888/?token=814a4f1ef6a10328f25e67aeb9e5d67e381aff0b2fc7ad2b
 ```

 In the notebook use vvp-gateway as hostname and 8080 as port.
+An example notebook can be found in the work folder.

 ## Help
 ```